Tuttotorna/OMNIA/docs/ARCHITECTURE.md

 UNSTABLE

-This is a conversion layer, not an autonomous decision system.
+GO

+Structural behavior remains admissible under tested conditions.

+RISK

+The case remains usable inside scope, but fragility or drift is elevated.

+NO_GO

+Structural continuation is not admissible under tested conditions.

+UNSTABLE

+The structural profile is sufficiently degraded or inconsistent that operational reliability cannot be assumed inside scope.

+This gate is not a general decision engine.
+It is a bounded operational output derived from the measured structural profile.

 ---

-3.8 Structured report
+8. Structured report

-Every valid run must emit a structured report containing:
+Every valid OMNIA run must produce a machine-readable report containing at least:

 omega_score